bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 - umount ~(/mnt/bedrock/var/chroot/client~)/dev/pts
 - umount ~(/mnt/bedrock/var/chroot/client~)/dev

-Next, you must copy the relevant files from the location in the other Linux distribution into the core of Bedrock Linux so they can be accessed while booting.
+Next, you must copy the relevant files from the location in the client Linux distribution into the core of Bedrock Linux so they can be accessed while booting.
 If you are getting them from a client, they will likely be somewhere such as ~(/mnt/bedrock/var/chroot/client~).
 If you are using another source